Harris and Starmer set terms for annual summit on trade and co-operation

 Sir Keir responded by saying he takes that responsibility “very seriously”.

-A rally against the UK arms exports to Israel was staged in Dublin city centre to co-incide with the visit.
+A rally against UK arms exports to Israel was staged in Dublin city centre to coincide with the visit.

 The Irish-Palestine Solidarity Campaign said the UK was “complicit in the ongoing genocide and illegal occupation of Palestine”.